ealva/dottytech/resume.md

 ### J & D.O.
 Aguilar Corp.
 (Philippines), Software Applications Specialist, 1993 to 1995

-* Lead the "computerization" project of this small family-owned business and provided technical advise to the company president.
+* Led the "computerization" project of this small family-owned business and provided technical advise to the company president.

 ## Education